 Surviving the Overnight Turkish Bus & how to get lost

-1- Book tickets through a Turkish travel agent.
+1- Book bus tickets through a Turkish travel agent

-2- Go to the bus station and book it directly with the company.
+2- Visit the bus station or book directly with the bus company you want.

-Booking direct through the bus company was a fantastic idea for my bus ride back to Istanbul because Goreme is a small town and the bus station companies sit lined up on one sidewalk strip, not even the length of a block.
+Goreme is a small town and the bus station companies sit lined up on one sidewalk strip, not even the length of a block.
 Prices were competitive, routes spread to all parts of Turkey and it was easy to do price comparisons.
 The ride going back from Cappadocia to Istanbul is roughly 12 hours so it’s best to do an overnight bus.